mook-as/kubecf-docs/content/en/docs/Getting started/kubernetes-deploy.md

 [values.yaml]: ../../deploy/helm/kubecf/values.yaml

-For local development with an external database, the `bazel run //dev/external_database:deploy_mysql` command will bring a mysql database up and running ready to be consumed by kubecf.
+For local development with an external database, the command `bash  ./scripts/deploy_mysql.sh` will bring a mysql database up and running ready to be consumed by kubecf.

-An example for the additional values to be provided to `//dev/kubecf:apply`:
+An example for the additional values to be provided to `make kubecf:apply`:

 ```yaml
 features: